ImagicalMine/ImagicalMine/README.md

 ## Can I help out the team and contribute to ImagicalMine?

 Why not?
 We're always looking for developers to help out with the project!
-Make sure you check out the [Contributing Guidelines](https://github.com/ImagicalCorp/ImagicalMine/blob/master/CONTRIBUTING.md) first though.
+Make sure you check out the [Contributing Guidelines](https://github.com/ImagicalMine/ImagicalMine/blob/master/CONTRIBUTING.md) first though.

-## Can I join the community of ImagicalMine?
+## Can I join the ImagicalMine community?

 Of course you can!
 Check out the [ImagicalMine forums](http://forums.imagicalmine.me) now!